-ENG204 - Introduction to Creative Writing (LEC - Lecture) Description
+ENG204 - Introduction to Creative Writing (LEC - Lecture)

-Students will practice writing poems, scenes, and short stories.
+This course is an introduction to the art of creative expression.
+Students will practice different types of writing, which may include poetry, fiction, non-fiction, and drama.
 The course includes creative writing assignments, discussion of professional works, and discussion of each student's writing.
-May be repreated for additional credit.
+May be repeated for additional credit.